 5. Inglourious Basterds (2009)

 World War II was an epic revenge story in itself, with each participating nation seeking retribution for one reason or the other.
 The mastermind of Quentin Tarantino refused to let go of this subject and attempted to make something out of it.
-He succeeded in creating the most unique world war film, which focused more on personal revenge of Jews.
+He succeeded in creating the most unique world war film, which focused more on the personal revenge for Jews.
 Taut suspense, memorable lines and stylish action scenes sum up ‘Inglourious Basterds’.
-The swagger of Aldo Raine and his Jew Hunting Guerillas, the wittiness of Shoshanna and the evergreen chilly Colonel.
-Hans Landa.
-Tarantino’s script about an alternate history where two separate assassination plans for Hitler are hatched and both succeed is unique indeed and filled the audience up with a feeling of strange satisfaction.
+The swagger of Aldo Raine and his Jew Hunting Guerillas, the wittiness of Shoshanna and the ice cold Colonel.
+Hans Landa define the film in so many ways.
+Tarantino’s script about an alternate history where two separate assassination plans for Hitler are hatched and both succeed is quite unique and it gives the audience a strange feeling of satisfaction.
 The Basterds will occupy a place in our memory for ages to come.